Basic offspring number and robust feedback design for the biological control of vectors by sterile insect release technique: STATE FEEDBACK SYNTHESIS

 \section{STATE FEEDBACK SYNTHESIS}

 In this section we apply the idea developed in~\Cref{se2} to obtain state feedback controls.
 We aim to choose $u$ in such a way as to achieve condition~\eqref{eq14} (or equivalently~\eqref{eq9}) by use of permanent releases, and then benefit from the application of \Cref{th2}.
-For this, we first recall an idea introduced in~\cite{Bliman:2021aa}, improved and exploited in the sequel.
+For this, we build on an idea introduced in~\cite{Bliman:2021aa}, improved and exploited in the sequel.

-Let $\frac{1}{\gamma}(\cN - 1) < \alpha < \alpha'$ and $\omega >0$.
+Let $\alpha_\crit < \alpha < \alpha'$ and $\omega >0$.
 If $u$ is chosen in such a way that

 that is $\dot M_s \geq \alpha' \dot M - \omega (M_s(t)- \alpha'M(t))$, then by integration

 for any $t\geq 0$, and thus $\displaystyle \liminf_{t\to +\infty}\ \textstyle (M_s(t) - \alpha M(t)) \geq 0$.
 However, this does {\em not} imply that $M_s(t) \geq \alpha M(t)$ on $[T,+\infty)$ for large enough $T>0$.
 In fact,~\eqref{eq18} implies $\frac{M_s(t)}{M(t)} \geq \alpha' + \frac{\alpha' M(0) - M_s(0)}{M(t)} e^{-\omega t}$.
 But the right-hand side here is {\em not} guaranteed to be positive as $M(t)$ goes to zero: the numerator of the fraction could possibly be negative and the fraction itself could take negative arbitrarily large values as $M(t)\to 0$.